ArnaudBarre/tsl-config/README.md

 ### Custom rules

+- arrayCallbackReturn: Ensure array callbacks that require a return value (map, filter, find, some, ...) don't have undefined in their return type
+- jsxFragmentCheckChildren: Validates that JSX shorthand fragment children match ReactNode type to workaround https://github.com/microsoft/TypeScript/issues/62358
 - jsxKey: Validate JSX has key prop when in array or iterator
-- arrayCallbackReturn: Ensure array callbacks that require a return value (map, filter, find, some, ...) don't have undefined in their return type
 - jsxNoNumberTruthiness: Disallow `list.length && ...` in JSX